-Dianne has been a Non-Executive Director for over 25 years and currently is a Director of AccessUTS and of management consulting firm Sector Research.
+Dianne has been a Non-Executive Director for over 25 years and currently is a Director of management consulting firm Sector Research.

-Dianne chairs the Audit and Risk Committees for Sydney Children’s’ Hospital Network and The Audit Office of NSW and is a member of the Audit and Risk Committees of Department of Finance, Services and Innovation; Service NSW; the Land and Housing Corporation and NSW Property.
+Dianne chairs the Audit and Risk Committees for Sydney Children’s’ Hospital Network, Service NSW and The Audit office of NSW and is a member of the Audit, Risk and Finance Committees of the University of Technology (UTS) Council.

 Dianne’s background is in chartered accounting, financial services and program management of large IT and business projects in both the public and private sector.
-She is a facilitator for the Australian Institute of Company Directors, a member of the Chartered Accountants Advisory Group (members ethical counselling), a member of the Benevolent Foundation grant advisory committee, and a trustee member of CEDA.
+She is a fellow of the Australian Institute of Company Directors, a member of the Chartered Accountants Advisory Group (members ethical counselling), a member of the Benevolent Foundation grant advisory committee, and a trustee member of CEDA.

 Dianne chairs the Audit and Risk Committee.

-Previously, Wendy was the Managing Director of Australia and New Zealand for Ecolab Inc. the global leader in water hygiene and energy technologies and services and before that served as Chief Executive Officer at an Employment Services organisation for three years.
-Earlier in her career, she worked for the Spotless Group for 15 years, holding various positions including Group General Manager of the Managed Services Division and MD of the New Zealand operations.
+Previous roles include Chief Strategy Officer for Feros Care, a not-for-profit organisation delivering aged services; Managing Director of Australia and New Zealand for Ecolab Inc. the global leader in water hygiene and energy technologies and services and before that served as Chief Executive Officer at an Employment Services organisation for three years.
+Earlier in her career, Wendy worked for the Spotless Group for 15 years, holding various positions including Group General Manager of the Managed Services Division and MD of the New Zealand operations.
 Wendy brings detailed understanding of the large employer perspective and a strong capability to develop staffing solutions for employers for permanent and temporary workforce requirements across a broad range of industry sectors.

 Wendy has a Master’s degree in Business Administration from the Norwegian School of Business Management.
 She also is a graduate of the INSEAD Business School for the World and the Australian Institute of Company Directors.

-Paul is a member of the Audit and Risk Committee and the Governance and Membership Committee.
+Andrew is a member of the Audit and Risk Committee and the Nomination and Remuneration Committee.